Development started under academic research title

 Shaking hands with the President of FInland

 The year 2017 brings a great leap forward.
 Headai takes the victory in Sitra R100 competition, the biggest innovation challenge in Finland ever held.
 The Price is awarded by the president of Finland in November.
-The nomination is widely reported accross th media.
+The nomination is widely reported across the media and is a remarkable achievement in Headai history.
 Nesta writes about Headai in

 The company focus shifts more and more on the labor mismatch domain: AI-enabled insight into the skills supply and demand, predictive interventions at scale.